-The tally totaled for Republican Bob Paul for Pima County Sheriff was just one.
+The tally totaled only one for Republican Bob Paul for Pima County Sheriff.
 While the total for Democratic candidate Charles Shibell was 103!
 These results in the San Simon/Cienega Precinct were suspect.
-Therefore they were evaluated, and then thrown out.
-It caused a reversal in the election, making Bob Paul the winner.8 Hmmm!!
+After evaluation, were thrown out.
+Causing an election reversal, making Bob Paul the winner.8 Hmmm!!

 The early part of 1881 Ringo traveled to Texas.
-He had a small incident there, falsely accusing three guys of stealing money from him.
-As a result Austin's infamous gun-slinging Marshal, Ben Thompson, arrested him, since Ringo wasn't cooperative.
-He just received a fine.7
+He had an incident there, falsely accusing three guys of stealing money from him.
+As a result Austin’s infamous gun-slinging Marshal, Ben Thompson, arrested him, since Ringo wasn’t cooperative.
+He ended up being fined.7

-But after thinking about it - he returned.
-Pointed his gun at the players - he left with the cash there on the table.8 Ringo was brought to court by Deputy Sheriff Billy Breckenridge for charges in the matter.
-No witnesses came forth, so the case was postponed.3
+After thinking it over – he returned.
+Pointed his gun at the players – leaving with the cash there on the table.8 Deputy Sheriff Billy Breckenridge hauled in Ringo on charges.
+No witnesses came forth, so the court case was postponed.3

 John Ringo again left the area.8 He went to California to visit his sisters in October 1881.
-Did he try to get back into the family's good graces?
+Trying to get back into the family’s good graces?
 But with their strong religious beliefs, it was a hard sell.
-It didn't seem to work.3 But, he was in San Jose, California when the Gunfight at the O.K.
-Corral took place - not in Tombstone.
+It didn’t seem to work.3 But, he was in San Jose, California when the Gunfight at the O.K.
+Corral took place – not in Tombstone.

-But on January 21, 1882, Johnny Ringo was in town.
-It's certain he heard from the Cowboy faction, including Ike Clanton, about October's Shootout.
+On January 21, 1882, Johnny Ringo was back in town.
+It’s certain he heard from the Cowboy faction, including Ike Clanton, about October’s Shootout.
 And from their stand-point he knew the Earps and Doc Holliday were to blame.

 On December 28, 1881, Virgil Earp was badly injured that night, shot on Allen Street.
-His brother, Wyatt Earp, not known for timidity - included Johnny Ringo as one of the assailants.
-But no evidence was produced for that.
-Wyatt contacted U.S. Marshal Crawley P. Dake convincing him to make him Deputy U.S. Marshal, in place of Virgil.
+His brother, Wyatt Earp, not known for timidity – included Johnny Ringo as one of the assailants.
+But no evidence was produced.
+Wyatt sold himself to U.S. Marshal Crawley P. Dake to take Virgil’s place as Deputy U.S. Marshal.